pierrevano/whatson-api/README.md

     "url": "string", // URL to the IMDb page of the most recent episode "users_rating": "number" // Rating given by IMDb users for the most recent episode },
+  "next_episode": {
+    /* Information related to the next episode to air */ "title": "string", // Title of the next episode to air "description": "string", // Description of the next episode to air "air_date": "string", // Air date of the next episode to air "episode": "number", // Episode number within the season "episode_type": "string", // Type of the episode "season": "number", // Season number of the next episode to air "id": "string", // IMDb specific identifier for the next episode to air "url": "string" // URL to the IMDb page of the next episode to air },
   "platforms_links": [
     {
       "name": "string", // Name of the streaming platform